Lilt

 Lilt was a brand of soft drink manufactured by The Coca-Cola Company and sold only in the United Kingdom, Ireland and Gibraltar.

 History

-From the 1970s until its dissolution in 2023, Lilt was promoted with the advertising slogan "totally tropical taste."
+According to the Coca-Cola UK website, Lilt was "first introduced in 1975" and "[u]nique to Great Britain and Ireland".

-This famous catchphrase was created by Ken Howlett, who entered a magazine competition and won second prize, receiving a Boombox.
+From the 1970s until its dissolution in 2023, Lilt was promoted with the advertising slogan "totally tropical taste".
+This catchphrase was created by Ken Howlett, who entered a magazine competition and won second prize, receiving a boombox.
 The first prize was a trip to the Caribbean.

 Between 2008 and 2014, The Coca-Cola Company reduced the number of calories in the drink by 56% as part of its efforts to make healthier products in response to the British Government's Public Health Responsibility Deal.
-The amount of sugar was also reduced alongside the addition of artificial sweeteners (aspartame, acesulfame K and saccharin).